katiepo456/machine-learning-project/README.md

 ## Overview
 This project is a statistical analysis of post-graduation career salaries for Champlain College alumni.

-The model uses two different machine learning algorithms:
+The model uses three different machine learning algorithms:
 1. Linear regression
 2. Random forest
+3. K Nearest Neighbors

-The goal of this project is to analyze how much Champlain grads make at their first jobs out of college and to determine which factors are the best predictors of salary.
+The goal of this project is to analyze how much Champlain graduates make at their first jobs out of college and to determine which factors are the best predictors of salary.
 We hope the school's career services can make use of our findings.

 All points in the original dataset were collected by the Champlain College Career Collaborative.
 Every year, the college